AAROC/aaroc.github.io/_posts/2015-07-14-CVMFS-update.md

       1. run regression tests
   1. Send a message that the new application has passed all tests

-***It is  now time for a human to take over and pull the code into the production repo which is mounted on all the sites.***
+:hurtrealbad:  ***It is  now time for a human to take over and pull the code into the production repo which is mounted on all the sites.*** :hurtrealbad:

 Unless I'm missing something obvious, this is the slightly more detailed workflow.... before you get all excited about publishing containers and all, Yoda has a message for you: